The case for emerging-market debt

 - Improving credit profiles.
 The secular decline in credit spreads is indicative of progress in structural reforms and the growth-oriented policy agendas of many governments in the EMD sovereign universe.

 - Favorable demographic profiles.
-Relative to many of their advanced economy peers, emerging markets are benefiting from a burgeoning middle-class population and younger consumers.
+Relative to many of their advanced economy peers, EMs are benefiting from a burgeoning middle-class population and younger consumers.

 - Attractive return potential.
 Historical evidence shows the potential for outperformance given a long-term investment horizon.